 First, let’s dive into the reasons that search results often fail so miserably and the barriers to purchase customers have to overcome.

 Overwhelming site visitors with choices leads to shopping paralysis.
-With too many products and options, it’s impossible to narrow down what you want to buy.
+With too many products and options, narrowing down what you want to buy is impossible.
 Scrolling through unending screens of products is overwhelming and doesn’t lend to an efficient user experience.
-People will bounce before they even put something in their carts, due to having too many product choices.
-Nowadays, consumers have high expectations for a seamless ecommerce customer experience.
+People will bounce before putting something in their carts due to too many product choices.
+Nowadays, consumers have high expectations for a seamless eCommerce customer experience.

-I spent time looking for a metal shelving unit on the Lowes site, and here are my search queries in order with the results.
+I spent time looking for a shelving unit on Wayfair’s site, and here are my search queries in order with the results.

-Shoppers start with the search bar at least 30% of the time when they’re looking for a specific product, but when their search queries don’t match the product names, descriptions, or product tags, they’re faced with the soul-crushing message of “no results found” this completely kills the vibe of shopping.
-A no results found screen is probably the worst outcome for a brand because the shopper is more likely to bounce having gotten nothing in return.
+Shoppers start with the search bar at least 30% of the time when they’re looking for a specific product, but when their search queries don’t match the product names, descriptions, or product tags, they’re faced with the soul-crushing message of “no results found” this ultimately kills the vibe of shopping.
+A no results found screen is probably the worst outcome for a brand because the shopper is likelier to bounce, having gotten nothing in return.

 What’s interesting about language is that your primary target market may speak one way, while your holiday shoppers may use different words and phrases in describing what they’re after.

 Shoppers use varied terminology to describe dog food.
 Terms like kibble, wet, grain-free, puppy formula, and senior are distinct but related.